Electrical and Computer Engineering REU

-The Department of Electrical & Computer Engineering at Duke University hosts undergraduate students from around the country in their research laboratories in the summer.
-These students will work with a faculty member and their research group to tackle an innovative research project.
+Research Experiences for Undergraduates – or REU – brings students from around the world into the research laboratories of the Department of Electrical and Computer Engineering each summer.
+These students work with a faculty member and their research group to tackle an innovative research project.
 Students admitted to the program receive a competitive monthly research stipend as well as arranged on-campus housing and a travel allowance.

 When to Apply

-The following three projects are available for the coming summer.
-Interested students are encouraged to apply.
+The following four projects are available for the coming summer.
 Questions about any of the projects or the REU program in general should be directed to Amy Kostrewa (email@example.com).
-To be considered for any project, students must apply online through the link above.
+To be considered for any project, students must apply online – Apply Now

 Heterogeneous Datacenter Design and Deployment